Horlad/Horlad.github.io/_posts/2023-18-12-AWS-GameLift-Part-1.md

 ### gamelift:UpdateFleetPortSettings, gamelift:GetInstanceAccess | gamelift:GetComputeAccess

-Providing that you do not have either `iam:PassRole` or `gamelift:CreateFleet` permission, you still can steal temporary credentials from an active fleet that has a Gamelift role attached..
+Providing that you do not have either `iam:PassRole` or `gamelift:CreateFleet` permission, you still can steal temporary credentials from an active fleet that has a Gamelift role attached.

 One of the ways to obtain credentials from an active fleet is to connect via SSH.